Our Maldives travel tips provide a quick guide to what you should keep in mind as you plan for your holiday.

 Weekends in the Maldives falls on Friday and Saturday, which means that government offices, banks and many stores are closed on these days.
 Again, there is little effect on the operation of the resorts except that the lunchtimes on Fridays may be adjusted to allow for prayers.

-For transport in the Maldives the options available are motor boat, seaplanes or helicopters and private yachts.
+For transport in the Maldives the options available are motor boat, seaplanes and private yachts.
 Motor boats come in many shapes and forms including the local wooden dhoni craft.

 Resorts by law require payment in hard currency.
 Most of the best beach hotels in Maldives feature at least one restaurant, serving the cuisine expected by customers.
 Local Maldivian food typically features fish, and resembles South Indian and Sri Lankan cuisine.